pupilfirst/wd301-scripts/class-components/creating-task-component/README.md

 > Action: `npx create-react-app smarter-tasks --template typescript`

 It will create a folder named `smarter-tasks` and install necessary packages and files.
-Once it is finished, let's switch to the newly created app.
+Once it is finished, let's switch to the newly created app by using `cd`.

 > Action: `cd smarter-tasks`